National Mammography Database (NMD) Features

 census region, and

-annual procedure volume
+annual procedure volume.

-Semiannual reports provide valuable feedback that helps you focus on opportunities to improve the quality of care.
+Quarterly reports provide valuable feedback that helps you focus on opportunities to improve the quality of care.
 Reports include preliminary data on exams with less than 365 days of follow-up to help facilitate timely corrections and modifications.

 All NRDR registries are certified as PQI projects toward American Board of Radiology Part IV Maintenance of Certification (MOC) credit.

-The ACR launched the NMD Start Status program in 2018 to provide recognition to Corporate Accounts that meet high-quality data submission targets across all their NMD participating Facilities.
+The ACR launched the NMD Start Status program in 2018 to provide recognition to Corporate Accounts that meet high-quality data submission targets across all their NMD participating facilities.
 Corporate Accounts that achieve one of three performance categories receive a financial award, applied toward NRDR annual fee as follows:

-Corporate Account quarterly feedback reports include an evaluation of Nscreening exam data completeness and provide a breakdown of performance at the Corporate Account level and by each individual Facility as shown in the example report below:
+Corporate Account quarterly feedback reports include an evaluation of screening exam data completeness and provide a breakdown of performance at the Corporate Account level and by each individual Facility as shown in the example report below: